 Guess has been enhanced with machine learning algorithms that can automatically categorise new transactions.
 Guess does this by identifying the relationship between a transaction's description and the category applied across other FreeAgent explanations with similar descriptions.

 For example, Guess might see that users typically explain Starbucks transactions as ‘Accommodation and Meals’, so if we detect a Starbucks transaction imported into your account, our new algorithm will automatically suggest an explanation of ‘Accommodation and Meals’ to help you get started faster.

 What should I do if any of my transactions have been guessed incorrectly?

-You can easily remove any incorrect explanations that Guess has made by ticking the checkbox next to each transaction you want to unexplain, and then clicking the ‘Remove explanation’ button from the right hand sidebar.
+You can easily remove any incorrect explanations that Guess has made by ticking the checkbox next to each transaction and then clicking the ‘Remove explanation’ button from the right-hand sidebar.